mralinp/mralinp.github.io/_posts/project/2022-09-26-bypass-islamic-republic.markdown

 <br>

-> Note: Before making user clients, I recommend you to first change the server port (then press `apply config`) and then begin creating profiles.
+> Note: Before making user clients, I recommend you to first change the server's default port (then press `apply config`) and then begin creating profiles.

 Wireguard-ui should generate a configuration file and place it inside `/etc/wireguard/wg0.conf`.
 After terminating wireguard-ui, no further configurations are needed for adding clients and you can give the downloaded config files to your clients.
 To run the server there are two more steps to go with.
 One is configuring the server's firewall and the other one is running wireguard server as a background service which is available in the next sections.